syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 **2019-09-05**

-* Node deployments on OpenStack can now be created without floating IPs.
+* Node deployments on OpenStack can now be created without floating IPs
+* The stable channel of the Add-On [velero](https://github.com/heptio/velero) has been updated to version [1.1.0](https://github.com/heptio/velero/releases/tag/v1.1.0)

 **2019-09-03**